Kai-Denzel-Jane/LCU-SF-Docs/Docs.md

-# Links for categories :
+# Links of the categories :

 For starting :
 - [Get started](#inject-my-code-in-the-game-if-i-dont-have-the-kf-launcher-)